lukeocodes/nexmo-developer/_documentation/verify/overview.md

 ## Getting Started

 The following sample shows you how to start the verification process by sending a verification code to a user.
-To learn how to validate the code the user supplies and perform other operations, see [verify a user](/verify/guides/verify-a-user).
+To learn how to validate the code the user supplies and perform other operations, see [verification workflow](/verify/guides/verification-workflow   ).

 ```tabbed_examples
 source: '_examples/verify/building-blocks/send-verification-request'